Table of Contents[Hide][Show]

 Open 9 a.m. to 5 p.m.

-First cross the impressive moat surrounding the Imperial Palace.
-Then tour the Imperial Palace East Garden with its lots of trees.
+Cross the impressive moat surrounding the Imperial Palace (think medieval castle).
+Then tour the Imperial Palace East Garden to find lots of trees.
 And don’t miss a walk through the Kokyo Higashi Gyoen to find a small waterfall and pond for a perfect picture backdrop.

 National Museum of Modern Art—MOMAT